In California, there are many different types of land available for sale from waterfront property to cheap desert land.

-Buying land proves to be expensive when purchasing for commercial purposes, unless you’re looking at single lots of land.
+Please weigh out the costs when purchasing for commercial purposes, unless you’re looking at single lots of land.
 Buying lots of commercial property is like buying a license to print money because the more plots you buy, the higher your chances are of making a profit.
 Buying multiple pieces of rural real estate is beneficial because your investment will most likely increase in value over time; unlike commercial spaces which can become obsolete overnight.

 8) Buying land always becomes difficult once you want to build homes on it

 Although it’s possible to build a house pretty much anywhere, building one on a plot of land that has not been specifically designed for housing will prove extremely difficult and costly.

 Buying residential property proves to be simple as long as there aren’t other people’s homes in the way; you might want to hurry though because this type of real estate is always in high demand.

 Buying lots of land for commercial use is extremely risky because if your business fails then that’s all money down the drain unless you are buying commercial to lease it out to other businesses.